DeepDriving/BehaviorCloning/README.md

 dense_4 (Dense)                  (None, 1)             11          activation_8[0][0]
 ====================================================================================================

+I optimized the
 Training Process
 I tried 5 epochs.
-The training accuracy is about 55.8% and validation accuracy is
+The training accuracy is about 56% and validation accuracy is 57%%